 The verification tests conducted in steps 1-3 run a limited number of simulations of the implemented code.
 Hence, positive outcomes of these tests do neither catch code errors that have rare event impact only, nor differences in rare emergent behaviour of the iA3G model.
-In order to get hold on both, rare event MC simulations have been conducted for eight aircraft encounters.
-This has been done as part of the rare event simulations described in the next sections.
-Code errors identified have been corrected.
-Other rare event differences have been resolved by tuning iA3G model parameter values.
+In order to get hold on both, rare event MC simulations have been conducted for 8 a/c encounters (see next section).
+Identified code errors have been corrected, and emergent differences have been mitigated through tuning iA3G model parameter values.